SquidDev-CC/plethora/items/module-introspection.md

 > If you're unfamiliar with Plethora's item transfer system, I suggest [you read the introduction first][item_transfer].

 The introspection module also provides access to the player's ender chest and, if installed, the Baubles inventory.
-Whilst there are methods to access them (`.getEnder()` and `.getBaubles()` respectively), you can also use the item transfer system to move items between them.
+While there are methods to access them (`.getEnder()` and `.getBaubles()` respectively), you can also use the item transfer system to move things between them.

 ```lua
 local inv = introspection.getInventory()